haydnv/tinychain/README.md

 This functionality is implemented automatically for any service using the Tinychain host software.

-*Important note*: this cross-service consensus algorithm trusts each service to a) recover from a crash without losing state\*, and b) communicate that it has committed a transaction honestly and correctly.
+*Important note*: this cross-service consensus algorithm trusts each service to a) recover from a crash without losing state, and b) communicate that it has committed a transaction honestly and correctly.
 In other words, it is not a new and trustless protocol, but a new formalization of an existing ad-hoc procedure.
 An application which requires completely trustless transactions, like a distributed cryptocurrency, should use a single replicated **Cluster**.

 \* Not yet implemented